grafana/alloy/docs/sources/_index.md

 * Security
 * Debugging utilities

-{{< param "PRODUCT_NAME" >}} is flexible, and you can easily configure it to fit your needs in on-prem, cloud-only, or a mix of both.
+{{< param "PRODUCT_NAME" >}} is flexible, and you can easily configure it to fit your needs in on-premises, cloud, or a mix of on-premises and cloud. .

 ## Explore